 200 The Thief and his Mother.
 A Boy about to be executed for stealing went to his Mother and bit her ear.
 He then accused her of abetting his first crime which later led to the gallows.

 201 The Pigeon and the Picture.
+(Pigeon captured after crashing into picture thinking it was reality.)
 Not linked yet

 202 The Pigeon and the Crow.
 A caged Dove boasted to a Crow about all the young.
 The Crow pointed out to the Dove that having many young is good but it’s better for them to be free.

 203 The Ape and the Fisherman.
 A Monkey watched a Fisherman cast his nets and determined to try the same after the Fisherman left.
 Monkey got caught in the reeds and died.
 Too bad.

 204 The Rich Man and the Tanner.
 A rich man complained about the smell from a near-by tanner.
 The tanner said he would move but did not and the rich man eventually got used to the smell.

 205 The Hired Mourners.
 A Woman with two daughters buried one, and mourners were provided for the funeral.
 The other daughter asked about strangers.
 Woman said they had the money.